Metric | Description | Other Names/Notes |

 ] })

 In this case, the three feature model does worst, but adding interactions of those features with genre improves the model.
 However, we see that our original model with 7 features has the lowest RMSE, indicating that it is the best model under these circumstances.
-This is a simple example, but it is a typical way to compare models that you would use frequently.
+This suggests that the additional features have more to add to the model.
+This is a simple example, but it is a very typical way to compare models that you would use frequently.
 The same approach would work for classification models, just using an appropriate metric like AUC or F1.

-Another thing to consider is that even with a single model, the model fitting procedure is always comparing a model with the current parameter estimates, or more generally the current objective function value, to a previous one with other parameter estimates or objective function value.
+Another thing to consider is that even with a single model, the model fitting procedure is always comparing a model with the current parameter estimates, or more generally the current objective function value, to a previous one with different parameter estimates.
 In this case, our goal is model selection, or how we choose the best result from a single model.
-While this is an automatic process here, the details of how this actually happens is the focus of Chapter 6.
+While this is an automatic process, the details of how this actually happens is the focus of Chapter 6.
 In other cases, we are selecting models through the process of cross-validation (Section 9.6), but the idea is largely the same in that we are comparing our current parameter estimates to other possibilities.
 We are always doing model selection and comparison, and as such we’ll be demonstrating these often.

 4.4 Model Visualization

 - Residuals vs. Fitted: This type of plot shows predicted values vs. the residuals (or some variant of the residuals, like their square root).
 If you see a pattern, that potentially means your model is not capturing something in the data.
 For example, if you see a funnel shape, that would suggest that you are systematically having worse predictions for some part of the data.
 For some plots, patterns may suggest an underlying nonlinear relationship in the data is yet to be uncovered.
-For our main regression model, we don’t see any patterns which would indicate that the model has a notable prediction issue of some kind.
+For our main regression model, we don’t see any patterns that would indicate that the model has a notable issue.

 - Training/Test Performance: For iterative approaches like deep learning, we may want to see how our model is performing across iterations, typically called epochs.
 We can look at the training and testing performance to see if our model is overfitting or underfitting.
 We can actually do this with standard models as well if the estimation approach is iterative, but it’s not as common.
 We can also visualize performance across samples of the data, such as in cross-validation.
-The following shows performance for a model similar to the multilayer perceptron (MLP) model demonstrated later (Section 10.7), where we can see we get to a relatively low objective function value after just a few epochs.
+The following shows performance for a model similar to the multilayer perceptron (MLP) demonstrated later (Section 10.7), and using the same features as our other models.
+Here we see it get to a relatively low objective function value after just a few epochs.

-- Predictive Check: This is a basic comparison of predicted vs. observed target values, and we may be getting ahead of ourselves to understand this completely yet, but it’s worth knowing about.
+- Predictive Check: This is a basic comparison of predicted vs. observed target values.
 In the simplest case you can just examine your predictions vs. the observed values, and that’s plenty for a quick assessment.

 - Other Plots: Other plots may look at the distribution of residuals, check for extreme values, see if there is an overabundance of zero values, and other issues, some of which may be specific to the type of model you are using.